 If you decide to terminate your trade name, you can do so by filing a Trade Name Cancellation form.
 While there is no fee for filing this form, it does require notarization.

-When applying for a DBA or trade name in Arizona, you’ll need to file a Trade Name Registration Application with the Secretary of State.
-There is a $10 fee to file this document.
-To expedite processing, include an additional $25.
+When applying for a DBA or trade name in Arizona, you’ll need to file a Trade Name Registration Application with the Secretary of State with the proper fee.
+You can find a current fee schedule on their website, which includes an option for expediting registration.

 Since your trade name application requires rigorous review by the state to determine that your name is distinguishable from other entities and available, the processing time takes between two and three weeks.
 When filing your application, you can pay an additional $25 to expedite this process, though.